algorand/sandbox/README.md

 You will need to install **Docker**, [instructions are available here](https://docs.docker.com/v17.09/engine/installation/).

-Mac users will also need to make sure **wget** is installed, which can be done with the homebrew command `brew install wget`.

 # Usage

 Use the **sandbox** command to interact with the Algorand Sandbox.